iechor/docs/content/desktop/use-desktop/builds.md

 The time series chart illustrates trends in duration, build steps, and cache usage for related builds, helping you identify patterns and shifts in build operations over time.
-For instance, significant spikes in build duration or a high number of cache misses could signal opportunities for optimizing the Dockerfile.
+For instance, significant spikes in build duration or a high number of cache misses could signal opportunities for optimizing the iEchorfile.

 ![Build history chart](../images/build-ui-history.webp)